‘Living in hell’: Mother of girl killed in school crash welcomes reopened probe

 “I think all we wanted was a thorough, open, transparent investigation and we were not convinced that the initial investigation was that, and the police themselves seems to have admitted that that is also not the case.”

+“Now, as we put our lives on hold again, we can only welcome the news that a new investigation has been launched with a new, specialist and more experienced team.

+“While we know nothing will bring Nuria back, we hope this new investigation will finally uncover what really happened on 6 July 2023, and at last allow us, and the hundreds of others affected by what happened, to begin some sort of healing process.”

-In a statement on Thursday, the Met said: “The review has identified a number of lines of inquiry that require further examination and, as such, the investigation will now be reopened.
+The Met said on Thursday: “The review has identified a number of lines of inquiry that require further examination and, as such, the investigation will now be reopened.

 “The families have been updated with this development and we will continue to meet with them to provide updates on the investigation as it progresses.